dfelinto/blender-manual/manual/interface/controls/templates/data_block.rst

 .. figure:: /images/interface_controls_templates_data-block_preview.png
    :align: right

-   The Data-Block menu with preview.
+   A Data-Block menu with preview.

-In the Tool Settings is a version of the data-block menu with a bigger preview.
+Some data-block menus have large preview images in their dropdown instead of just icons and names.

 .. container:: lead